Place Your Protection

 Small Claims Court

-Another way you can get a solution if the seller is unwilling to fix a problem is to file a suit in Small Claims Court.
-A Small Claims Court is a local court where claims for small sums of money (valued at $5,000 or less in Idaho) can be heard and decided quickly and cheaply, without legal representation.
-You can get more information about Small Claim’s Court from Idaho Legal Aid Services.
+Another way you can get a solution if the seller is unwilling to fix a problem is to file a suit in Small Claims Court, a local court where claims for smaller sums of money (valued at $5,000 or less in Idaho) can be heard and decided without legal representation.
+Get more information on Idaho Legal Aid Services.